July 2025 Update: Renewed Tariff Volatility Brings Fresh Risks for Fashion

 The Rising Cost Dilemma

-CTariffs have added a hefty layer of expense to the production process.
+Tariffs have added a hefty layer of expense to the production process.
 Traditionally, apparel brands relied on global supply chains to offer competitive pricing and variety.
 However, the new tariffs impose additional fees on imported goods, meaning brands must either pass these costs onto consumers or absorb them internally.
 For many brands, especially during a period of already steep inflation, raising prices could spell disaster.
 Consumers, squeezed by the rising cost of living, are less likely to welcome further price hikes.

 Tough Choices: Pricing vs. Operational Cuts